countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

 ### Email Hygiene and Expectations:
   * We want to minimize email.
 Most types of things in there should be slowly pulled into other channels.
-  * Email is ok for announcements but should like to something in Trello (if it requires followup) and Google Docs (if it is a resource we may need later)
+  * Email is ok for announcements but should link to something in Trello (if it requires followup) and Google Docs (if it is a resource we may need later)
   * Let’s not discuss via email.
   * The email channel is not urgent: 12h - 24h response time is ok (no need to always have the email open).
   * When a client emails us, we must respond within 24h.
 Ideally with a solution but otherwise with any information we have and a Trello card link showing we're working on it.